bobbyiliev/introduction-to-bash-scripting/content/016-creating-an-interactive-menu-in-bash.md

 You now know how to create a Bash menu and implement it in your scripts so that users could select different values!

->{notice} Note: This content was initially posted on [DevDojo.com](https://devdojo.com/bobbyiliev/how-to-work-with-json-in-bash-using-jq)
+>{notice} This content was initially posted on [DevDojo.com](https://devdojo.com/bobbyiliev/how-to-work-with-json-in-bash-using-jq)